-Project report 50 marks

-Presentation 15 marks

-Response to queries 20 marks

-Publication quality 15 marks

-Total 100 marks

-Marks allotment for Publications

-Publications in a reputed journal with impact factor 10 marks

-International / National Conference Publications which can be located on Internet and /or are included in hard-copy volumes / proceedings, published by reputed publishers 05 marks

-Publications in any other journals, including open access journals 05 marks

-International / National Conference Publications in hard-copy volumes /Proceedings for conferences conducted by reputed Institutions (like IIT, IISc, NIT, Govt. aided colleges, etc.) 04 marks

-Publications in any other conference 02 marks
+Marks Allotment for Publications Publications in reputed journals with impact factor 10 marks International / National Conference Publications which can be located on Internet and /or are included in hard-copy volumes / proceedings, published by reputed publishers 05 marks Publications in any other journals, including open access journals 05 marks International / National Conference Publications in hard-copy volumes /Proceedings for conferences conducted by reputed Institutions (like IIT, IISc, NIT, Govt. aided colleges, etc.) 04 marks Publications in any other conference 02 marks

-The internal mark earned to 100 is reduced to 60 and an external mark earned to 100 is reduced to 60.
-Adding these two components will give the mark for project evaluation.
-The Project Report prepared according to approved guidelines and duly signed by the supervisor and the Head of the Department shall be submitted to the department as per the deadline announced by the department.
-If a student fails to submit the project report on or before the specified deadline, he/she is deemed to have failed in the Project Work and shall re-register for the same in a subsequent semester.
+Along with this external mark for 60, the internal mark with a maximum of 40 will be added to get the marks for 100.
+The grade point thus obtained in the project Phase-II evaluation will be entered in the grade sheet of the 4th semester.
+The Project Report prepared according to approved guidelines and duly signed by the supervisor(s) and Head of the Department shall be submitted to the department as per the deadline announced by the COE.
+If a student fails to submit the project report on or before the specified deadline, s/he is deemed to have failed in the Project Work and shall re-register for the same in a subsequent semester.
 If a student registers for the project work viva-voce examination and does not appear for the examination, they can register for the supplementary examination.
-If a student fails in the project work viva-voce examination, they can register for the project work viva voce examination only during the subsequent end semester examinations.
+If a student fails in the project work vivavoce examination, they can register for the project work viva voce examination only during the subsequent end semester examinations.